gauravshepla/306/Readme.md

 Gaurav said:
 >:sparkles:Akash is good:sparkles:
->Madhuri is also good
+>Madhuri is a chudail
->Baljeet is a doog
+>:sparkles:Baljeet is a Best:sparkles: